neilalexander/mua/README.md

 {"avatar_url":"","displayname":"neilalexander (Dendrite)","membership":"join"}
 ```

+## Run local scripts

-Or run a local script, using the room state as the preloaded state:
+Run a local script, using the room state as the preloaded state:

 ```
 $ cat getevent.lua